-Pathogen exposure is known to impact the gut microbiome of zebrafish, and the microbiome could mediate these effects, either protecting, exacerbating, or having a neutral influence (citation).
+Pathogen exposure is known to impact the gut microbiome of zebrafish (Gaulke), and the microbiome could mediate these effects, either protecting, exacerbating, or having a neutral influence (citation).
 Zebrafish facilities are known to host many pathogens, which can introduce non-protocol induced inconsistencies in study outcomes (Kent).
 One pathogen that is found in 40% of zebrafish facilities is Mycobacterium chelonae, and is hypothesized to be introduced through diet early in life (Stephens, Kent2012, Chang2019).
 M. chelonae forms granulomas in the gut intestine, which can cause gut inflammation, decreased fecundity and lifespan (Whipps2016, Varela).
 Previous work of ours has shown that pathogen exposure disrupted the gut microbiomes of zebrafish (Gaulke), but the joint effects of diet and pathogen exposure on zebrafish gut microbiomes and physiology remains unclear.
 Elucidating these relationships could offer microbiome-targeted treatments for preventing or minimizing the impacts of pathogen exposure on zebrafish health and study outcomes.

 Here, we assessed whether different common laboratory diets influenced gut microbiomes and physiology of 3-month-old zebrafish.
 Next, we investigated the role of diet on zebrafish’s development between 3 and 6-month-old zebrafish.
 Finally, we measured the diet-associated sensitivity of zebrafish to the pathogenic species Mycobacterium chelonae.
 Our study clarifies how common laboratory diets differentially impacts the successional development of zebrafish gut microbiome and sensitivity to pathogen exposure.